mp1860/app_project_ibt/README.md

 ## Overview
 1. Crypto Overview (Delaney)
+    - what is cryptocurrency
+    - why is it popular
+    - different kinds of crypto
 2. Crypto History (Mike)
     - timeline of historical Crypto events
 3. Crypto Dashboard (Marcelo)